 “It’s so curious: one can resist tears and ‘behave’ very well in the hardest hours of grief.
 But then someone makes you a friendly sign behind a window, or one notices that a flower that was in bud only yesterday has suddenly blossomed, or a letter slips from a drawer… and everything collapses.”Colette

-Although there are no easy answers in grief counselling, it is normal to move through a process of grieving and end in acceptance.
-During this process, maintaining contact with people is important in your recovery and you should do this as soon as you feel able –even though this is often very hard.
-At Reflexions, we can help if you have suffered loss and are experiencing emotional upset and finding it hard to cope.
+During this process, maintaining contact with people is important in your recovery and you should do this as soon as you feel able – even though this is often very hard.

-In short, therapy can help you to
+In short, Grief therapy can help you to:

 - Understand your feelings of grief